nkchenjx/jcfit/Readme.txt

 Curve fitting for 1D vectors or ND matrix with any given model equations using a random search algorithm.
+Codes for Levenberg–Marquardt algorithm have been provided as a comparison.
 Renamed from jcfit to fitnguess 11/2021, stands for Fit with Natrual Guessing.

 Developed and tested on software versions